StemTBioinf/RprogrammingII/index.md

 Shit gets real now.....
 -----------------------

-In the first R workshop you were shown the basics of the R language, subsetting vector and matricies, writing functions and basic plotting.
+In the first R workshop you were shown the basics of the R language, subsetting vector and matrices, writing functions and basic plotting.
 Today we're going to roll all that together and start looking at how to wrap all these things up into an R package that will use S4 classes that you will make available on github.

 This will be a fairly intense workshop, but if you can crack it will boost your knowledge and confidence.